miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 + this.get('/movies/:id');
 ```

-This is another example of how the ORM helps various parts of Mirage, like Shorthands and Serializers, do more of the work for you.
+This is another example of how the ORM helps various parts of Mirage, like Shorthands and Serializers, simplify your server definition.

 ### Creating and editing related data